COVID-19 How You Can Help Others Who Are Impacted

 The ACTS drop-off area is open to accept donations from 9 am to 4 pm.

 In response to COVID-19, ACTS fulfills immediate client needs while minimizing risk to our volunteers, clients and staff.
 We will continue to provide food, medical and utility assistance to clients, but with the safety of all in mind.
 Clients seeking clothing will be delayed or seen on a case-by-case basis.
-Our monthly Senior Food Distribution Program will continue to operate the third Saturday of each month in Aiken, Jackson and Wagener, but with modified procedures for the safety of our volunteers and the seniors who participate.
+Our monthly Senior Food Distribution Program will continue to operate the third Saturday of each month in Aiken, Jackson, Wagener and Graniteville, but with modified procedures for the safety of our volunteers and the seniors who participate.

 Please contact Client Services at (803) 642-5919 during the hours of 11 am to 3 pm to make an appointment.
 All services are provided “curbside”.